What to Look for in a Biohazard Cleanup Company

 You cannot hire just any cleanup company.
 A local cleaning service will clean your facility, but they won’t know how to rid your spaces of airborne and bloodborne pathogens and chemicals.
 Follow these tips to find an experienced biohazard cleanup company:

 - Talk to family members and friends who have just wrapped up a biohazard cleanup project.
-Ask them about their experience of working with their provider and if they’d use them in future.
+Ask them about their experience of working with their provider and if they’d use them in the future.

 - Check online ratings and testimonials.
 Choose a contractor with a healthy positive to negative feedback ratio.